caronc/nzb-notify/README.md

 - Fix bugs to add stability to the overall functionality.
 - Add the nessesary enhancments that benifit this wrapper tool.

-John Gruber's python _markdown_ is officially available [here](https://github.com/waylan/Python-Markdown), but I chose to use [this fork](https://github.com/EnTeQuAk/Python-Markdown/tree/feature/py26) (by [EnTeQuAk](https://github.com/EnTeQuAk) instead because it was backported to work with Python v2.6 (_specifically commit f86074196c0fd056ba97dc61daacbd02bd514ff5_).
+John Gruber's python _markdown_ is officially available [here](https://github.com/waylan/Python-Markdown), but I chose to use [this fork](https://github.com/EnTeQuAk/Python-Markdown/tree/feature/py26) (by [EnTeQuAk](https://github.com/EnTeQuAk) instead because it was backported to work with Python v2.6.
 The ticket [here](https://github.com/waylan/Python-Markdown/issues/345) explains the reasoning.

 To be as transparent as possible, all patches have been provided in the [_/patches_](https://github.com/caronc/nzbget-notify/tree/master/patches) directory.